Tuesday, April 16th 2019

 In the typical HTTP challenge, we are asked to set up an arbitrary route on our domain, which contains a token specified by Let's Encrypt.
 For example, they may want to make a request at

 http://<domain>/.well-known/acme-challenge/1234 and expect to find

 In a DNS challenge, Let's Encrypt asks us to create a DNS entry with a specific set of prescribed values.

-For example, we could be asked to create a TXT record with the value ABC, such that on dig TXT _acme-challenge.<domain>.com +short they are able to access the matched value.
+For example, we could be asked to create a

+ig TXT _acme-challenge.<domain>.com +short they are able to access the matched value.

 Once issued, we immediately set up the certificate against your domain, and your website becomes HTTPS-ready.